 In Co2mmunity, FNEZ analyses national and regional conditions in order to develop RENCOP in Poland and consequently implement community energy projects.

-Green City Energy was established in 2005 as the subsidiary of the non-profit environmental organization Green City e.V.
-Through its energy projects and services, Green City Energy makes a significant contribution to the energy transition and helps to bring about a climate-friendly, citizen-owned energy supply at stable prices while conserving valuable resources.
+Green City Project Ltd. was established in 2005 as the subsidiary of the non-profit environmental organization Green City e.V.
+Through its energy projects and services, the Green City Project Ltd. makes a significant contribution to the energy transition and helps to bring about a climate-friendly, citizen-owned energy supply at stable prices while conserving valuable resources.

-In Co2mmunity, Green City Energy develops and establishes a peer-review and tandem system between frontrunners and followers to support the transfer of knowledge and to develop transnational tandem agreements between identified communities as long-term form of cooperation/collaboration for promoting CE projects.
+In Co2mmunity, the Green City Project Ltd. develops and establishes a peer-review and tandem system between frontrunners and followers to support the transfer of knowledge and to develop transnational tandem agreements between identified communities as long-term form of cooperation/collaboration for promoting CE projects.